fomightez/guide_to_intermine-binder/README.md

 ![copy the code in the box](imgs/highlighted_python_code.png)

 - Step 5.
-Run the Binder set up for using Intermine by going to [here](https://github.com/fomightez/intermine-binder) and pressing the `launch binder` button on that page.
+Run the Binder set up for using Intermine by opening a new browswer window and going to https://github.com/fomightez/intermine-binder in that new window.
+Press the `launch binder` button on [that page](https://github.com/fomightez/intermine-binder).

 ![click `launch` button](imgs/launch_binder_button_screen_hl.png)

 - Step 6.
-Wait while the Binder service spins up a Jupyter environment just for you.
+Wait while the Binder service spins up a new, temporary Jupyter environment just for you.
 This could take a minute or two (most likely much less than that), and so you need to be patient.
 When you see a notebook page with the Jupyter logo in the upper left corner, you are ready to paste your code into the page.
 I left some code in the box, just select that and paste in yours instead.
 Alternatively, hit the plus symbol that will be to the left of the scissors icon on the toolbar just above the notebook in order to make a new cell where you can then paste your code.

   Now you are ready to run your code.